-Though the traditional day started several centuries ago it has remained an important date in the calendar and has today evolved to include the custom shop-bought or homemade Mother's Day card (opens in new tab), flowers and generous Mothering Sunday gifts (opens in new tab).
-To prepare you and perhaps inspire some Mother's Day activities (opens in new tab) ahead of the event, we share some fascinating facts on how the holiday began.
+Though the day started several centuries ago, it has remained an important date in the calendar and has today evolved to include shopping for the best Mother's Day gifts, creating thoughtful homemade Mother's Day cards, and other Mother's Day activities.
+Ahead of the big day, we share some fascinating facts about how the tradition began.

-The origins of Mother's Day and commemorating motherhood is a concept that dates back to the Ancient Greeks.
+Mother's Day origins date back to the Ancient Greeks.
 In their spring festival, they celebrated the goddess Rhea, considered the Mother of the Gods.
 Rhea was closely associated with another mother goddess, Cybele, whom the Romans honoured.

 The tradition of gifting came from families reuniting at this Mothering Sunday service too.
-Children would pick flowers on route to church and gift bouquets to their mothers.
-Hence why an online flower delivery (opens in new tab) is still considered the go-to gift for Mother's Day today.
+Children would pick flowers on their way to church and gift bouquets to their mothers - hence why an online flower delivery is still considered the go-to gift for Mother's Day today.

 In Medieval times, apprentices and servants would be given Mothering Sunday off to return home to their mothers too.
 They would take a special Mother's Day cake known as a Simnel cake.
 This was a rich fruit mixture with layers of almond paste in the middle and on top, and decorated with 11 marzipan balls to represent the apostles of Jesus – minus Judas Iscariot.